iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 This shall be the second line of the file.
 It indicates what version of the SDBC standard it follows.
 Semantic versioning shall be used with no extensions.

+## Configuration

+> CONF
+> > ANALOG_RES : `Integer`
+> > VIRT_ID_OFF : `Integer`

+The `CONF` line denotes configuration values that the system should abide to.
+It is up to the device implementation to ensure these configurations are followed or expected.

+**All** configuration values must be set per the specification version.

+### Configuration values

+- `ANALOG_RES`
+  - The analog bit resolution of GPIO pins
+  - e.g. 12 bit resolution results in a max value of 4096 for analog values
+- `VIRT_ID_OFF`
+  - The offset that virtual pins should start from.
+Because `VIRT`s should not collide with `GPIO` pin numbers, their pseudo pin number must start with an offset such as 100, where the device only has 60 pins.
+It must be ensured that values will not overlap with `GPIO` pins.

 ## Nodes

 > NODE `node_id` : `optional description`